chkp-dhouari/SourceGuard/README.md

  ## MacOS Installation:

-Please download and copy the sourceguard-cli file to a directory of your choice then make the sourceguard-cli as executable with the
+Please download and copy the sourceguard-cli file to a directory of your choice

-<chmod 750> command using the mac terminal.
+# make the sourceguard-cli as executable

+> chmod 750 sourceguard-cli

+# For source code scanning

+> sourceguard-cli -src <file location>

+# For Docker image scanning

+> sourceguard-cli -img <docker_image>.tar

 ```
 dean:Downloads dasig$